jajvirta/jajvirta/TDD-sleep.md

 Of course, the reward for sleeping does eventually win over, but it's typically not because we start to appreciate the feeling our future self will experience, but only because the over-whelming sleepyness overrides all other functions.
-(The code sample above is simplified to emphasize the "irrational" rewarding mechanisms our brains work under.)
+The *delay* in the whenRewardedFor() method actually starts giving extremely low values.